 - Pantry items –flour, sugar, baking powder, baking soda

 If you want a fancier looking scone, than form the dough into a more perfect circle so that you can cut perfectly shaped triangles.
 As with biscuits, cut straight down with your knife when cutting the triangles, it keeps them tall.
-You’ll get 12 very large scones.
-Of course you could cut them smaller but to me they were the perfect size.
+You’ll get 16 very large scones.
+Of course you could cut them smaller but to me they are the perfect size.

 Yes, once you have shaped the dough, cover with plastic wrap and refrigerate until ready to bake.
 Add the egg wash and sugar just before baking.